-- 4 To qualify for the Master of Educational Leadership, a student must achieve 180 points by successfully completing the requirements in one of the structures below. - 5 A student with an average grade for the coursework papers falling below a B- prior to enrolment in the thesis will be required to undertake an alternative pathway. - 6 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Certificate in Educational Leadership with a B grade average must achieve a further 120 points.
+- 4 To qualify for the Master of Educational Leadership, a student must achieve 180 points by successfully completing the requirements in one of the structures below. - 5 A student with an average grade for the coursework papers falling below a B-prior to enrolment in the thesis will be required to undertake an alternative pathway. - 6 A student who is granted admission to the programme on the basis of having already completed the Postgraduate Certificate in Educational Leadership with a B grade average must achieve a further 120 points.

-Research
+Dosoarch

+1 Cocui cii 150 points

-150 points EDLD901, EDLD998, EDUC819
+points EDLD901, EDLD998, EDUC819

 and 30 points from EDLD802-804

-or

 120 points EDLD901, EDLD997, EDUC819

 and 30 points from EDLD802-804

 and 30 points from EDLD802-804, EDUC815 or EDUC801

 Coursework

-60 points EDLD901, EDLD995

-and 60 points from EDLD802-804
+60 points EDLD901, EDLD995 and 60 points from EDLD802-804

-and 60 points from EDLD802-804, EDUC815, EDUC816, EDUC801 or EDUC819
+and 60 points from EDLD802-804, EDUC815, EDUC816, EDUC801,

+EDUC819, EDUC836, EDUC837

-MASTER OF EDUCATIONAL LEADERSHIP TABLE Code Title Points Prerequisites EDLD802 Leading in Diverse Cultures and Communities 30 EDLD803 Reflecting on Professional Practice: Educational Leadership 30 EDLD804 Organisational Culture and Leadership 30 EDLD901 Conceptualisations of Educational Leadership 30 EDLD995 Master of Educational Leadership Project 30 EDLD997 Master of Educational Leadership Dissertation 60 EDUC819 EDLD998 Master of Educational Leadership Thesis 90 EDUC819 EDUC801 Learning in the Digital Age 30 EDUC815 Special Topic in Education 1 30 EDUC816 Special Topic in Education 2 30 EDUC815 EDUC819 Educational Research 30
+MASTER OF EDUCATIONAL LEADERSHIP TABLE Code ode Title Prerequisites EDLD802 Leading in Diverse Cultures and Communities 30 EDLD803 Reflecting on Professional Practice: Educational Leadership 30 EDLD804 Organisational Culture and Leadership 30 EDLD901 Conceptualisations of Educational Leadership 30 EDLD995 Master of Educational Leadership Project 30 EDLD997 Master of Educational Leadership Dissertation 60 EDUC819 EDLD998 Master of Educational Leadership Thesis 90 EDUC819 EDUC801 Learning in the Digital Age 30 EDUC815 Special Topic in Education 1 30 EDUC816 Special Topic in Education 2 30 EDUC815 EDUC819 Educational Research 30 EDUC836 Learning Environments for the 21st Century 30 EDUC837 Digital Pedagogies and the Techno-Literate Teacher 30

-MASTER OF EMERGENCY MANAGEMENT (MEmMgt) Regulations
+MASTER OF EMERGENCY MANAGEMENT (MEmMgt) REGULATIONS